aspect-build/rules_lint/README.md

 1. Non-hermetic: requires that a swift toolchain is installed on the machine.
    See https://github.com/bazelbuild/rules_swift#1-install-swift

-To add a linter, please follow the steps in [lint/README.md](./lint/README.md) and then send us a PR.
+To add a tool, please follow the steps in [lint/README.md](./lint/README.md) or [format/README.md](./format/README.md) and then send us a PR.
 Thanks!!

-> We'll add documentation on adding formatters as well.

 ## Installation